 Abiotic and biotic parameters, within the IRZ and PRZ will need to be monitored to quantify impacts.
 This includes but is not limited to monitoring species diversity and function.
 To establish an adequate baseline and to find suitable indicator species (e.g., the sensitive species that will suffer most from an impact, key-stone species that are crucial for ecosystem processes, or species which abundance indicates a disrupted ecosystem functioning), it will be necessary to catalogue most species in the IRZ and PRZ in question and unravel their functions.
 This will require sufficient sampling effort to collect sample sizes that allow for a meaningful comparison (i.e., with high statistical power).

-The longevity of PRZsisimportantduration of post-mining monitoring should last until no measurable difference between IRZ and PRZ can be detected anymore.
+The longevity of PRZs [and duration of post-monitoring ] [] [are] important[.
+The] duration of post-mining monitoring should last until [monitoring results show a trajectory towards recovery.
+Post-mining monitoring should be described in the final EMMP and/or Closure Plan.] no measurable difference between IRZ and PRZ can be detected anymore.

+[13 Alt.
+Post mining monitoring shall continue until ecosystem function returns to the level of the pre-mining condition agreed within the EMMP/Closure Plan and taking into account the time taken to reach a new equilibrium state. ]

 14. Isolation of PRZs is important.
 Any PRZ will by definition have to remain unimpacted throughout the post-mining monitoring period.

 15. To designate representative IRZs/PRZs requires characterisation of the pelagic and benthic environment including all sub-habitats that may be impacted by mining operations, and determination of regional distributions and patterns of connectivity of communities.
 Temporal variation must also be evaluated over multiple years.